 1. Infants up to 11 months receive a vaccination through the National Immunisation Programme.

 3. People with a medical indication will receive an invitation for pneumococcal vaccination, regardless of their age.
-This includes people with sickle cell anaemia or people who do not have a spleen.
+This includes people with sickle cell anemia or people who do not have a spleen.
 They will receive the vaccination in consultation with their medical specialist or GP.
 People who have had COVID-19 and suffered lung damage as a result are also included in the medical risk group for the time being.

 If you are not in these groups and would still like to be vaccinated, consult with your GP to see whether it is possible.
 If you request the vaccine yourself, please note that there are costs involved.